mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 It is a trope that it is much cheaper to start a Start-up now than in the early 2000s.
-But it is cheaper to *run* a company of almost any size if it is autoamted.
-The amount that companies are / will spend on "Robot Process Automation" (ie screen scraping and replacing back office staff) is a majour growth area today.
+But it is cheaper to *run* a company of almost any size if it is automated.
+The amount that companies are / will spend on "Robot Process Automation" (ie screen scraping and replacing back office staff) is a major growth area today.

 But automating processes is not the whole story for a programmable company.
-There seem to be four componts - trustable data, models / what if planning, automation of processes, good goverance.
+There seem to be four components - trust-able data, models / what if planning, automation of processes, good governance.

 What aspects of Coasian Transaction Costs are being changed by software?
 ------------------------------------------------------------------------